 Should you be worried about your hearing?
 The short answer is: probably.

-Your boss made an off-handed comment about how loud your car radio was when you pull into work.
+Your neighbor made an off-handed comment about how loud your car radio was when you pull into the driveway.
 Your windows weren’t even open…

 You’ve started to notice that your spouse or children mumble a lot.
 Your sister insists she told you the birthday party started at 7:00.
 You heard 7:30.
 You just should have written it down.